 Colon Cancer Screening Saves Lives

 A colonoscopy procedure is quick and painless!
-During a colonoscopy, tissue samples can be detected and any abnormal growths can be removed.
-Before the test, a simple bowel prep will be administered.
+During a colonoscopy, tissue samples can be detected and any abnormal growths can be detected and removed.
+Before the test, a simple bowel prep is necessary.
 “20-30 minutes of screening could mean many more years of health and happiness,” says Regional Gi’s Dr. Dale Rosenberg.

 Interested in Learning More?

-For more information regarding colon cancer — symptoms, testing, treatment — please visit Regional Gi online.
+For more information regarding colon cancer — symptoms, testing, treatment — please call Regional Gi at 717-869-4600.
 Our specialists will see you — and treat you — as an individual.
 Make your health a top priority and schedule your colonoscopy screening today!